canonical/ubuntu.com/templates/kubernetes/docs/supported-versions.md

 description: |
   Kube-apiserver is the front-end for the Kubernetes control plane.
 It validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
-The API Server services REST operations and provides the frontend to the cluster’s shared state through which all other components interact.
+The API Server services REST operations and provides the frontend to the cluster's shared state through which all other components interact.

   For more information, consult the [reference